seananderson/reading/to-get.md

 - The importance of spatial models for estimating the strength of density dependence

-- PLOS ONE: Predictability of Extreme Events in Social Media

 - Function regression in ecology and evolution: FREE